-For the same reason as creating and organizing shader classes in the Shaders folder, a Renderables folder should be created to organize the growing number of different kinds of Renderable objects.
+For the same reason as creating and organizing shader classes in the Shaders folder, a renderables folder should be created to organize the growing number of different kinds of Renderable objects.
 In addition, the Renderable class must be modified to support it being the base class of all Renderable objects.